The 2026 Global Edition of the Open Science Retreat will take place on April 7-11, 2026.

 Note that Eurostar trains from mainland Europe arrive into King’s Cross St Pancras railway station, whereas trains to Birmingham generally depart from London Euston.
 There is a ~10 minute walk between the two stations.

 From Machynlleth Railway Station there are two buses (the T2 or the G24) which can take you the final 5 minute drive to CAT.
-On 7th April the T2 is due to depart at: 1024, 1224, 1424, 1624, 1824, 2024, 2224, and the G24 at 1105 and 1305.
+On 7th April the T2 is due to depart at: 1024, 1224, 1424, 1624, 1824, 2024, 2224, and the G24 at 1105 and 1305 (though the schedule should be checked again closer to the time).

 If taking the bus, you’d take it to the Pantperthog bus stop, and from there it is a 13 minute walk to the venue (including ~5 minutes up a fairly steep hill at the very end).